Berlin0610/DIS_talk-Yan_Ye-Face_video_compression_with_generative_networks/README.md

 # DIS talk: Face video compression with generative networks

 ## This repository contains some demos from the DIS talk of Dr. Yan Ye, entitled "Face video compression with generative networks".
+## The presentation slides have been uploaded for download.

 ## Demo: Similar Bitrate

 [![IMAGE ALT TEXT](https://user-images.githubusercontent.com/80899378/236777727-0e641d02-6a7c-46e1-be0b-bfa54745e54f.mp4)](https://user-images.githubusercontent.com/80899378/236777727-0e641d02-6a7c-46e1-be0b-bfa54745e54f.mp4)